nntthuy-axonivy/talentLink-connector/talentlink-connector-product/README.md

 # TalentLink Connector

-Axon Ivy’s TalentLink connector helps you accelerate your process automation initiatives by integrating [TalentLink](https://developer.lumesse-talenthub.com/) with your process application in the shortest possible time.
+[TalentLink](https://developer.lumesse-talenthub.com/) is a cloud-based recruitment and talent acquisition platform by Lumesse (now part of Cornerstone OnDemand).
+It streamlines the hiring process, from job postings to candidate management, screening, and reporting.
+TalentLink helps companies efficiently manage talent acquisition and automate HR processes.

 This connector:

--	Is based on REST and SOAP webservice technologies.
+-	is based on REST and SOAP webservice technologies.
--	Gives you access to sample TalentLink functionality
+-	gives you access to sample TalentLink functionality
--	reduces the integration effort to a minimum: Use the demo implementation, there you will find examples for the calls

 ## Demo

-1. Call test process.
+Call test process.
 It returns test data in log to you.

 ## Setup